A Bible study with Jeffrey J. Harrison

 Man blooms and withers like a flower, he disappears like a shadow.

-Surely you are aware of this, God, yet you bring me into judgment with you.
+Surely you know about the frailty of human life, God, yet you bring me into judgment.
 Why?

 Job asks God to turn away the pressure of his scrutiny, so that man (and especially Job) can have a little rest.
 He wants to enjoy his life like a simple, hardworking man.